fernandofc/gasp/README.md

 > - Action:quadrant3
 > - Label:75

- *For this it is necessary that "sendHitMaxScrollHeight" is true (default: true)*
+ *For this it is necessary that "sendHitMaxScrollHeight" is true (default: true).*

 ----------
 ## Questions?
 Need help?